The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 That being said, it’s really unique so it’s absolutely worth stopping by!
 If you have a little bit more time, it’s also worth strolling around the town itself, the streets are incredibly picturesque.

 Ps: Don’t worry, I didn’t break any rules and I didn’t take any pictures in the library.
-I bought a postcard at the shop and simply took a photo of that so I can show you how the library looks like!
+I bought a postcard at the shop and simply took a photo of that so I can show you what the library looks like!

-Arriving to Zurich
+Arriving at Zurich

 Driving time: 1 hour (85 km/53 miles) from St. Gallen to Zurich